Luby's shooting

-The Luby's shooting was a mass shooting that took place on October 16, 1991, at a Luby's Cafeteria in Killeen, Texas.
-The perpetrator, George Hennard, drove his pickup truck through the front window of the restaurant.
-He shot and killed 23 people, and wounded 27 others.
-He had a brief shootout with police, was seriously wounded but refused their orders to surrender.
-He then fatally shot himself.
+The Luby's shooting, also known as the Luby's massacre, was a mass shooting that took place on October 16, 1991 at a Luby's Cafeteria in Killeen, Texas, United States.
+The perpetrator, 35-year-old George Pierre Hennard, drove his pickup truck through the front window of the cafeteria before opening fire, killing 23 people and wounding 27 others.
+He had a brief shootout with police officers in which he was seriously wounded but refused their orders to surrender and eventually died by suicide.

-At the time, the shooting was the deadliest mass shooting by a lone gunman in U.S. history, being surpassed 16 years later by the Virginia Tech shooting.
+The shooting was the deadliest mass shooting by a single perpetrator in modern U.S. history until it was surpassed in 2007 by the Virginia Tech shooting.